Which eye drops are best for dry eyes?

 There are a number of potential eye drops to consider when treating symptoms of dry eyes.
 These include:

-- Artificial tears are the most common treatment method and often available over the counter.
+- Artificial tears are the most common treatment method and are often available over the counter or online.
 There are a variety of brand options and it may take some trial and error for people to find the artificial teardrops that work best for them.

 - Cyclosporine is a prescription eye drop designed to help treat certain infections that cause dry eyes.
 This medication helps the eyes to produce more tears.
 Typically, it is applied two times a day.